AhmedElsherbini/MicrobeAnnotator_stats/README.md

 **What is this script?**

 [MicrobeAnnotator](https://github.com/cruizperez/MicrobeAnnotator) is a great tool for metabolic pathway annotation.
-However, if you need to collect pathway completeness stats from a cohort of genomes into one condensed CSV (to make a heatmap), you are IN the right repo!
+However, if you need to collect pathway completeness stats from a cohort of genomes into one condensed CSV (to make a heatmap), you are in the right repo!

 **What do you need?**